HexagonStorms/PauseLock/README.md

 7. **Community Features**: Share your watching commitment with others
 8. **Focus Mode**: Block comments and other distractions during buffer time

+## Privacy

+PauseLock does not collect, store, or transmit any user data.
+All settings are stored locally in your browser, and no information is shared with any third parties.

+For complete details, see our [Privacy Policy](PRIVACY.md).

 ## License
 MIT License - Feel free to modify and use this extension for your needs!